 A Catholic Church with an expansive history with the city.
-Certain times are available for the public to visit if viewed on the website, with tours available if made in advance.
+Times available for the public to visit can be viewed on the website, with tours available if booked in advance.

 St. Peter's Church

 An Episcopal church founded in 1761 that served as a place of worship for several founding fathers during the Continental Congresses.
-The church is still active today, with guides available on certain days for tours of the church and graveyard, which has the notable graves such as Charles Wilson Peale.
+The church is still active today, with guides available on certain days for tours of the church and graveyard, which has the notable grave of Charles Wilson Peale.

 Washington Memorial Chapel